 When applying for your Missouri driver’s license, you must submit the following to the MSHP’s Driver Examination Division.

 - Verification of your name, date of birth, place of birth, Social Security number and Missouri residential address (see the state site for full details on ID requirements)

 - Proper license fees

 You must also provide a road test vehicle with current license plates and a valid inspection sticker.
-Before your road test begins, a driver license examiner of the Missouri State Highway Patrol will ensure it’s in safe working condition.
+Before your road test begins, a driver license examiner of the State Highway Patrol will ensure it’s in safe working condition.

 A “qualified person” or grandparent must accompany you to the license office and sign your application stating you’ve received at least 40 hours of behind-the-wheel driver training.
 The state defines a qualified person as a parent, legal guardian or certified trainer with a federal residential job training program.